 Young Playwrights Festival

-The finalists will each be assigned a professional theatre mentor who will assist the playwright with revising their play.
+The finalists will each be assigned a professional theater mentor who will assist the playwright with revising their play.
 Each finalist will receive a $200 award and a staged production of their play performed by the MSU Department of Theatre at Wharton Center.
-The other six semifinalists will receive a $100 award.
+Six semifinalists will receive a $100 award.

-Made possible in part by Gannett Foundation/Lansing State Journal, MSU Federal Credit Union, University Outreach and Engagement, and Wharton Center Inner Circle.
+The Young Playwrights Festival is made possible in part by Gannett Foundation/Lansing State Journal, MSU Federal Credit Union, University Outreach and Engagement, and Wharton Center Inner Circle.